 No, this is not a beer for children.
 During our Taste of Prague food tour, our host and guide, Jan, taught us something brand new: milk beer.
 One of Eric’s pet peeves about drinking Czech beer is the amount of foam.
 Eric is used to ordering a pint of beer and getting a full pint of liquid, with little head.
 In the Czech Republic, beer is served with a good amount of head.
 It’s also possible to order a beer with about 50 percent head (šnyt), or even around 90 percent head.
 These 90 percent head beers come out white and almost completely foamy, hence the name milk beer, or Mlìko beer.

-Milk beer is often drank at lunch time, to limit consumption.
+Milk beer is often drunk at lunchtime, to limit consumption.
 Or, some people just like the flavor of the foam.
 It’s kind of liking drinking a beer cloud.
 I’m with Eric on this one, though.
 When I order a Czech beer, I want beer, not foam.
 But, it’s worth trying at least once.
 In the photo above we also tried Czech dark beer, which tends to be a little sweeter, and therefore more popular with women.

 What Is The Most Famous Czech Beer?